Measure the impact of your charitable giving

-Individuals frequently have an “above-average bias” when it comes to giving; they often tend to overestimate their performance relative to their peers.
-According to a recent article, the majority of Americans give less than 1% of their disposable income to charity,¹ even though the financial resources of the most wealthy have grown consistently over the years.
+Individuals frequently have an "above-average bias" when it comes to giving; they often tend to overestimate their performance relative to their peers.
+According to this article, the majority of Americans give less than 1% of their disposable income to charity,¹ even though the financial resources of the most wealthy have grown consistently over the years.

 As with any goal, once we realize that our performance is far more modest than we originally thought, we are frequently motivated to do more.
 Here are three ways to help ensure that you are giving as much as you intend and in a way that is consistent with your values:

 1. Incorporate charitable giving into your financial planning and wealth management.

 Charitable giving should be approached in the same thoughtful and strategic manner as other elements of financial planning and wealth management.
 Every time Schwab Charitable™ donors log in to their Schwab.com account, they see their donor-advised fund account listed with their other Schwab investment accounts.
 This enables donors to track their charitable giving, just as they do with their investment portfolio.
 It also enables them to easily contribute shares from their investment accounts to their charitable account and maximize their tax benefits.

 See a sample Schwab Charitable dashboard showing a donor's giving history.